 - 1. Any vehicle used to transport Marijuana Products shall contain a global positioning system (GPS) monitoring device that is: - a.
 Not a mobile device that is easily removable; - b.
 Attached to the vehicle at all times that the vehicle contains marijuana products; - c.
 Monitored by the Marijuana Establishment or Marijuana Transporter during transport of Marijuana Products; and - d.
 Inspected by the commission prior to initial transportation of Marijuana Products, and after any alteration to the locked storage compartment. - 2.
 Each Marijuana Establishment Agent transporting Marijuana Products shall always have access to a secure form of communication with personnel at the originating location when the vehicle contains Marijuana and Marijuana Products. - 3.
 Secure types of communication include, but are not limited to: - a.
 Two-way digital or analog radio (UHF or VHF); - b.
 Cellular phone; or - c.
 Satellite phone. - 4.
 When choosing a type of secure communications, the following shall be taken into consideration: - a.
 Cellular signal coverage; - b.
 Transportation area; - c.
 Base capabilities; - d.
 Antenna coverage; and - e.
 Frequency of transportation. - 5.
 Prior to, and immediately after leaving the originating location, the Marijuana Establishment Agents shall use the secure form of communication to contact the originating location to test communications and GPS operability. - 6.
 If communications or the GPS system fail while on route, the Marijuana Establishment Agents transporting Marijuana Products shall return to the originating location until the communication system or GPS system is operational. - 7.
-The Marijuana Establishment Agents transporting Marijuana Products shall contact the originating location when stopping at and leaving any scheduled location, and regularly throughout the trip, at least every 30 minutes. - 8.
+The Marijuana Establishment Agents transporting Marijuana Products shall contact the originating location when stopping at and leaving any scheduled location or making any unscheduled stops., and regularly throughout the trip, at least every 30 minutes. - 8.
 The originating location shall have a Marijuana Establishment Agent assigned to monitoring the GPS unit and secure form of communication, who shall log all official communications with Marijuana Establishment Agents transporting Marijuana Products.

-(f) Manifests
+(f) Manifests.

 - 1. A Marijuana Establishment shall complete a manifest prior to transporting Marijuana or Marijuana Products between Marijuana Establishments or an MTC.
-A Marijuana Establishment may useutilize a physical or electronic manifest during the transportation of Marijuana or Marijuana Product- - If using a paper copy of the manifest, the A manifest shall be filled out in triplicate, with the original manifest remaining with the originating Marijuana Establishment, a second copy provided to the destination Marijuana Establishment on arrival, and a copy to be kept with the licensed Marijuana Establishment Agent during transportation and returned to the Marijuana Establishment or Marijuana Transporter on completion of the transportation. - If using an electronic manifest, the manifest shall be maintained the originating Marijuana Establishment and provided to the destination Marijuana Establishment prior to transport. - 2.
-Prior to transport, the manifest shall be securely transmitted to the destination
+A Marijuana Establishment may utilize a physical or electronic manifest during the transportation of Marijuana or Marijuana Product.
+A manifest shall be filled out in triplicate, with the original manifest remaining with the originating Marijuana Establishment, a second copy provided to the destination Marijuana Establishment on arrival, and a copy to be kept with the licensed Marijuana Establishment Agent during transportation. - 4.2.
+Prior to transport, the manifest shall be securely transmitted to the destination Marijuana Establishment by facsimile or email. - 2.3.On arrival at the destination Marijuana Establishment, a Marijuana Establishment Agent at the destination Marijuana Establishment shall compare the manifest produced by the agents who transported the Marijuana Products to the copy transmitted by facsimile or email.
+This manifest shall, at a minimum, include: